xerocross/we-assert-proof/README.md

 We-Assert-Proof depends on Vulcan, Version 0.4.0, (https://github.com/RyanMarcus/vulcan), which is old but appears to be stable.
 Aside from that dependency, it is a one-man project written and maintained by Adam Cross.
 If I say "we", really I'm just referring to myself.

-This project was stale for a long while, but as of June 2023 I have updated it to Version 3, and it is up-to-code.
+This project was stale for a long while, but as of June 2023 I have updated its dependencies and made it presentable for possible future development.
+There are problems, and I haven't yet figured out how to actually use Vulcan here to implement mathematical proofs into code.
+That is something I want to do eventually.

 ## We-Assert (different project)